Outback Steakhouse Steamed Green Beans

 Want to know how to make steamed green beans taste good?
 Use the right seasoning and butter sauce for the best restaurant-style green beans!

-1. Steam the green beans in either a steamer or your microwave until they are just done and still firm.
+1. Steam the green beans in a steamer or in the microwave until they are just done and still firm.

 2. Combine the butter, brown sugar, Maggi seasoning, garlic powder, salt, and pepper in a small saucepan over medium-low heat.